This site uses affiliate links and I may earn a commission at no extra cost to you.

-4-Ingredient Super Creamy Vegan Chocolate Pie
+Why You’ll Love this Super Creamy 4-Ingredient Vegan Chocolate Pie Recipe!

-Non vegan chocolate pie can contain cream, butter, eggs, and more.
-In comparison, this eggless chocolate pie is 100% vegan and can easily be adapted to different dietary requirements by swapping out the crust, vegan chocolate, and even silken tofu used for gluten-free, refined sugar-free/sugar-free, soy-free, etc. options.
-Even better, this dairy-free chocolate pie is incredibly easy to adapt to create tons of flavor variations, too – no matter the occasion!
+Don’t be skeptical of the secret ingredient of silken tofu.
+It makes for the most wonderfully creamy and silky filling (with a hidden protein boost!).
+But it doesn’t taste like tofu at all!
+Plus, this eggless, dairy-free chocolate pie is 100% vegan and can easily be adapted to different dietary requirements.
+Swap out the crust, vegan chocolate, and even silken tofu for gluten-free, refined sugar-free/sugar-free, or soy-free options.
+Even better, you can adapt this dairy-free chocolate pie with tons of flavor variations, too, no matter the occasion!

 The Vegan Chocolate Cream Pie Ingredients

-Optional add-ins & Recipe Variations
+Optional Add-ins & Recipe Variations

 - Salt: Just a pinch of salt will enhance the dairy-free chocolatey flavor in the vegan chocolate silk pie.

-- Coffee: Instant coffee powder or espresso powder is a great way to enhance the vegan chocolate flavor without making the tofu chocolate pie taste like coffee (start with a teaspoon).
+- Coffee: Instant coffee powder or espresso powder is a great way to enhance the vegan chocolate flavor without making the tofu chocolate pie taste like coffee.
+(Start with a teaspoon).
 Add more for a vegan mocha pie.

-- Sweetener: We find that the sugar in the vegan chocolate and crust make this vegan chocolate pie recipe sweet enough.
+- Sweetener: I find that the sugar in the vegan chocolate and crust make this vegan chocolate pie recipe sweet enough.
 However, if you have a sweeter tooth, feel free to add a little sugar to the pie filling.

 - Cocoa powder: Add a tablespoon of cocoa powder/cacao powder to the melted vegan chocolate for an even richer dairy-free chocolate flavor.